jmlcode/p3-analyze-tweet-data/README.md

 * Only these observations from reviewing the datasets, which render cleaning necessary in the next section, were documented.

 ### Cleaning Data
+* Three sequential steps listed below were used to address each assessment from the __Assessing Data__ section.
+  1. _Define_: translate the assessment to an actionable plan for cleaning the data
+  2. _Code_: programmatically clean the data based on the definition
+  3. _Test_: check if the cleaned data reflect the desired outcome

 ## Part 2: Exploratory Data Analysis and Data Visualization